By Paul Taylor

 product is suitable for them.

-At up to three tablets per day, you'll be getting 72 mg of iron and 1.5 grams of L-lysine.
+At up to three Nutrihair or Florisene tablets per day, you'll be getting 72 mg of iron and 1.5 grams of L-lysine.
+If you get either of these products in quantity, each tablet would cost just pennies.

-If you get hold of either of these products in quantity, each tablet would be about £0.13p.
-So, at a daily dose of three tablets, you might think that this adds up to quite a bit for a simple iron supplement.
+However, at a daily dose of three tablets, you might think that this product could still add up to quite a lot for a simple iron supplement.

-But, remember, there are other beneficial ingredients too (so it’s not just another iron supplement).
-And, for a hair loss and regrowth product, it’s a pretty good deal, providing it works...
+But, you have to bear in mind that there are other beneficial ingredients too (so you're not just taking iron tablets for hair loss).
+And, as a hair regrowth product, it’s a pretty good deal providing, of course, that it works.

 As with any other type of hair loss, it’s important to identify and then effectively treat the underlying cause.
 And, in the case of chronic telogen effluvium, that’s exactly what these products do.